jackyzyb/bayesian-coresets-optimization/README.md

 # Bayesian Coresets: Revisiting the Nonconvex Optimization Perspective

-The code is used for the experiments in the paper, [Bayesian Coresets: An Optimization Perspective](https://arxiv.org/abs/2007.00715).
+The code is used for the experiments in the paper, [Bayesian Coresets: Revisiting the Optimization Perspective](https://arxiv.org/abs/2007.00715).
 We add our IHT methods in addition to [Trevor Campbell, etc.'s repository](https://github.com/trevorcampbell/bayesian-coresets) (commit a7d97b7 on Nov 27, 2019).